geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 So that's hashing.

 ##### **Chenyu** [[00:14:01](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=841)]
 It's not hat Linear algebra you R and SVD, I think it's related to a sign, but I can it's really cool. double check.
-And that tells me how the даже looks like.
+And that tells me how the looks like.
 I think we've done all the IQs and system dentist sites so far.
 I think it's related to a sign.
 But I don't know if it's just that and not clear how to fix it yet.
 This I will look later.
 Next is the thing is kind of an optimization, but kind of important is the buff limits for metal and for web GPU.
 I saw Nimmo, do you have a temp on that?
 I don't know if you have update on that.

 ##### **Nimlgen** [[00:14:59](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=899)]
 Yeah.
 I fixed metal on non-Rangify because it was broken and didn't account for variables.
 And we have tests now.
 And because of that, actually, I used to implement buffer limit before Rangify, so it was as simple as realize.
 But because we need variables, it should be after Rangify because they happen at this stage.